monicafernandez/vue-webpack-template/template/README.md

 ## Utils for development

-The project contains some tools (components and plugins) contained in the web where the wiwi will be installed.
+The project contains some tools (components and plugins).

-This facilitates the autonomous development of the wiwi.
+This facilitates the autonomous development of the component.

-Listed below are these tools with examples of how to use them in our wiwi.
+Listed below are these tools with examples of how to use them in our component.

 ### $jsonPath